tugcearar/XamarinFormsEmptyView/README.md

-# Create and use simple Empty View for our Empty ListViews in Xamarin.Forms
+# Simple Empty View for Empty ListViews in Xamarin.Forms

 Create and use simple Empty View for our Empty ListViews in Xamarin.Forms